jonathanputra23/Rencana/README.md

 ## Features

-- **Project & Task Management**: Create and manage project boards with customizable task columns
+- **Project & Task Management**: Create and manage project boards with customizable task columns and Kanban board
+- **Task List & Calendar**: Visualize tasks in a list, Kanban, and Gantt chart calendar view
-- **Documentation Management**: Organize project documents by development lifecycle phases
+- **Documentation Management**: Organize project documents by development lifecycle phases, with dynamic creation and editing
-- **Notification System**: Integration with n8n and Telegram for task notifications
+- **Notification System**: Integration with n8n and Telegram for task notifications, plus email and webhook support
 - **AI-powered**: Task description generation using OpenAI
+- **Integrations**: Easily connect webhooks, Telegram, n8n, and more via the Integrations menu
 - **Admin-only Access**: Secure, private platform for internal use

 ## Tech Stack